MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/deploying-and-debugging-uwp-apps.md

 - **None**: This authentication mode is only intended to be used for a remote PC (desktop or laptop) running the Visual Studio Remote Tools.
 Use this authentication mode when you have a test machine set up in an environment that has a test account signed in and you cannot enter the credentials.
 Ensure that the remote debugger settings are set to accept no authentication.

 ## Advanced remote deployment options
-With the release of Visual Studio 2015 Update 3, and the Windows 10 Anniversary Update, there are new advanced remote deployment options for certain Windows 10 devices.
+As of the release of Visual Studio 2015 Update 3, and the Windows 10 Anniversary Update, there are new advanced remote deployment options for certain Windows 10 devices.
 The advanced remote deployment options can be found on the **Debug** menu for project properties.

 The new properties include:
 * Deployment type